blakegreendev/serverless-blog/source/about/index.md

 date: 2018-07-27 13:39:12
 ---

 Never the master, always the student.
 This blog is focused on learning new technology in the cloud space, specifically with AWS.
-It's an entirely serverless blog (which will probably be a blog post topic) and my plan is to cover areas like serverless, containers, CI/CD, infrastructure as code, and configuration management.
+It's an entirely [serverless blog](https://greengocloud.com/2018/08/28/How-to-Make-a-Fast-and-Cheap-Serverless-Blog/) and my plan is to cover areas like serverless, containers, CI/CD, infrastructure as code, and configuration management.
 Each of the categories are very different but serve an important purpose in the IT world.

 My journey started when I signed up for the US Air Force when I was 18 years old.
 I thought the Air Force was going to be a 20 year career.
 Life isn't what you expect sometimes and I was thrusted back in the civilian wilderness after 6 successful years of active duty.
 Luckily, I've been able to continue my service as an Air Force Reservist and serve one weekend a month.